Styrle/Styrle/README.md

 currently being redeveloped from it's form as my final year project.

   [Strength Formulas](https://github.com/Styrle/Strength-formulas)
-: A project to showing the difference in equations used to calculate strength
+: A project to showing the different equations used to calculate strength

 - 🌱 I’m currently learning
 Python with projects based on machine learning